British Society of Clinical &

 DISCOVER

-BSCAH is a multidisciplinary Registered Charity offering practical, adjunctive hypnosis training and support for Anaesthetists, GPs, Nurses, Dentists, ODPs, Physios, Psychologists, Oncologists, Surgeons and all other fellow healthcare professionals
+BSCAH is a multidisciplinary Registered Charity offering practical, adjunctive hypnosis training and support for Anaesthetists, Dentists, GPs, Nurses, ODPs, Paramedics, Physios, Psychologists, Radiographers, Oncologists, Surgeons and all other fellow healthcare professionals

 EDUCATION